mike-thompson-day8/cljsbuild-none-test-seed/README.md

 Turns out there's a pretty simple hack at the center of this.

-First, read the explanation in `test.html`.
+To start, read the long comment in `test.html`.

 Then, look at `test/bin/runner-none.js` to see how the same thing is achieved in phantomjs.
 You'll see it is a bit more complicated, and more sparsely